mrmatho/sd25_python_exercises/02_conditionals_and_loops/README.md

 - The function will return a float.

 ## 🧪 Running the Tests
+Use the testing panel in VS Code to test your work, or run

 ```pwsh
 pytest 02_conditionals_and_loops/test_weather.py -v
 ```

-or use the testing extension in VS Code.

 ## ✅ Success Criteria